Rosa laevigata

 Cherokee rose is a woody, deciduous, sprawling shrub in the rose family (Rosaceae) that is native to central and southern China to Vietnam and Taiwan.
 It was brought to the United States during colonial times and cultivated by the Cherokee.

 Insects, Diseases, and Other Plant Problems: Fuller rose beetles, Japanese beetles, rose chafer, rose thrips, southern red mites, and two spotted mites are pest problems for roses.
 Disease problems include botrytis, blights, powdery mildew, leaf spots, and anthracnose.
-Cherokee rose may spread aggressively in the southeastern United States.
+See pests of roses to the left.
+Deer will browse roses.

 VIDEO Created by Elizabeth Meyer for "Trees, Shrubs and Conifers" a plant identification course offered in partnership with Longwood Gardens.